prevnext » SZS: Wiimms SZS Toolset » Guides » Wildcards

 Process the input files in order of the command line and don't delete duplicates.

-Option --in-order is only available for the current method and disables sorting so that all file names are appended to the list in the order of the command line.
-This means that no duplicates are recognized or deleted.
-This then leads to an evaluation similar to the classic method.
+Option --in-order is only available for commands and options with wildcard support.
+It disables sorting so that all file names are appended to the list in the order of the command line.
+This means that no duplicates are recognized or removed from the list.
+So it leads to an evaluation similar to old versions of the tools.

 2. Simple Wildcards